 The County implemented GASB 68 for the year 2015.
 In accordance with GASB 68, the County elected to use June 30, 2017, as the measurement date for reporting net pension liability.
-The following table represents the aggregate pension amounts for all pension plans subject to the requirements of GASB 68.
+Table 16 represents the aggregate pension amounts for all pension plans subject to the requirements of GASB 68.